sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 <!-- expect(count_).toBe(1) -->

-Here, we have a basic counter function that returns the next counter value.
+In the code above, we have a basic counter function that returns the next counter value.
 The `prev` prefix makes it clear that this value is out of date.

 Similarly, when we need to store the new value in a variable, we can use the `next` prefix: